-Book your volume today, you will received it as soon as it is published
+Book your volume today, you will receive it as soon as it is published

 The second volume starts with a discussion of the typical train architectures, depending on the different regulatory domains and various kinds of services, urban, suburban, regional, intercity, freight, which have been identified in the first volume.
 More specific issues, such as high speed aerodynamics, environmental and aesthetic design are also discussed.